2 DAY TRIP FROM BANGALORE | WAYANAD - IRUPPU FALLS

 Nature & Scenic

 At a distance of 13 km from Mananthavady, 26 km from Kalpetta, 35 km from Irupu Falls & 32 km from Sulthan Bathery, Kuruva Island, also known as Kuruva Dweep, is a protected river delta in Wayanad district of Kerala.
-Kuruva Dweep is being developed as eco-tourism project and is one of the popular places to visit in Wayanad.
+Kuruva Dweep is being developed as an eco-tourism project and is one of the popular places to visit in Wayanad.

 Waterfall